xiaoxiaoxh/Sentiment-Classification-with-Hierarchical-Attention-Network/README.md

 ## Model

-- We developed **Hierarchical Attention Network(HAN)** for sentiment classification on reviews which vary in size.
+- We proposed **Hierarchical Attention Network(HAN)** for sentiment classification on reviews which vary in size.
 We firstly converted the words into large-corpus-based word embeddings.
 Then we divided the reviews into sentences based on punctuations.
 We used a **bi-directional GRU** layer, together with a **CNN-based attention** mechanism to generate **sentence representation**.
 Finally we fed the sentence representation to another layer of bi-GRU to generate **document representation**.

 - The architecture of HAN is shown as follows: